 On November 18 we launched our Tech Policy Design Lab — a space for policymakers, tech companies and web users to shape a safer, more empowering web for everyone.

 The launch event, hosted by the National Science and Media Museum, was opened by our President and CEO Adrian Lovett, who set out our vision of a Lab that will prototype and develop policy and product solutions to limit the worst of humanity and encourage the best.
-A panel of experts from government, companies, civil society and academia then discussed why moving from dark patterns towards trusted design is critical to creating the web we want.
+A panel of experts from government, companies, civil society and academia then discussed why moving from deceptive design towards trusted design patterns is critical to creating the web we want.

 Click below to watch the YouTube livestream of the event.

 Over the coming months, we’ll:

 - Gather evidence of the potential harms of deceptive design